kubevela/kubevela/docs/examples/git-repo/README.md

 git commit -m "change image version for gitops verify" git push -f origin
 ```
-This push will trigger the continuous delivery process, you can use
+This push will trigger the continuous delivery process, you can see by using
 ```shell
 kubectl -n flux-system logs -f deploy/kustomize-controller | grep revision
 ```